GMC Acadia: 2021

 GMC introduced some minor changes for the 2021 model year.
 Wireless functionality for Apple CarPlay and Android Auto was added, as well as the debut of an Elevation Edition package that adds black exterior styling accents and 20-inch wheels.

 2022

 The GMC Acadia received a few updates for 2022, the most notable was the discontinuation of the 2.5 LCV I4 engine, which was standard on lower trim levels, the new standard engine became the turbocharged 2.0L LSY I4 while the 3.6L V6 LGX will still be available as an option.
 All engines were still paired to a 9-speed automatic transmission.
 The base SL trim level was also dropped, this made the SLE the base model from 2022 onwards.
 The five-passenger seating option was also discontinued for 2022, this configuration was only offered in the AT4 trim level, and removed the third row seats entirely.

+Safety

+The second-generation Acadia did not received the "Top Safety Pick" awarded by IIHS, unlike the Traverse, because the two available headlight setups received a Marginal rating.

+Third generation (2024)

+The 2024 Acadia was revealed at the 2023 North American International Auto Show.
+The Acadia was sized back up to a full-size to allow it to compete better in the three row crossover segment.
+With seating for up to 7 or 8, it shares its wheelbase with the larger Yukon.

+Built on the same VSS-S platform as the related third-generation Chevrolet Traverse, the third-generation Acadia is powered exclusively by a 2.5-liter, turbocharged inline-four gasoline engine producing 328 hp, and 326 lbft of torque (an increase of 18 horsepower and 55 lb. ft. of torque over the previous-generation Acadia's naturally-aspirated 3.6-liter V6 engine).
+Standard on all trims will be a 15-inch tablet-style infotainment system and an 11-inch reconfigurable instrument cluster display.
+The Acadia has a seating capacity of seven or eight passengers with dual second-row captain's chairs or a second row bench seat depending on the model.
+The 2024 Acadia, which arrived in early 2024, was available in four models: base Elevation (replacing the previous SLE trim), mid-level Elevation Premium (replacing the previous SLT trim), off-road oriented AT4, and premium Denali.
+General Motors "Super Cruise" semi-autonomous driving system was available on most models for the first time.

+For the third-generation model, assembly of the 2024 Acadia was moved back to the Lansing Delta Township Assembly Plant in Michigan from the previous Saturn Corporation Spring Hill Manufacturing Plant in Tennessee, joining the all-new 2024 Chevrolet Traverse, and the 2025 Buick Enclave.

+Safety

+The 2025 Acadia was awarded "Top Safety Pick" by IIHS.